lgrimley/probabilistic_TCfldHzd/stormTide/README.md

 ### Coastal Water Levels

 The scripts in this folder are used for processing coastal water level datasets including:
-1. ADCIRC modeled storm tides from the TC Dataset Gori et al (2022) as MAT-files
+1. ADCIRC modeled storm tides (Gori et al. 2022) as MAT-files
 2. RENCI ADCIRC Reanalysis V2 as a CSV-file.
 - This data was downloaded from https://renci.github.io/edsreanalysisdoc/.
 We downloaded the reanalysis at the same x,y locations as the storm tide gages.